kamololadm-png/twitterz/README.md

 # Twitter Timeline Clone (Zaio Project)

-A fully responsive Twitter/X home timeline clone built with vanilla HTML, CSS, and JavaScript.
+A responsive Twitter/X home timeline clone built with vanilla HTML, CSS, and JavaScript.
 No build step required — open in a browser or use a local server.

 ## Quick Start